Chaminade University logo

 Eligibility & Admissions

-All courses require access to the Internet and consistent computer access.
+All courses require access to the internet and consistent computer access.
 Unless you will be traveling to a campus computer lab or library, you will need to have access to your own computer and a high-speed Internet Service Provider.
-If you do not have a computer, please reach out to us for more information.
+If you do not have a computer, please email [email protected] for more information.

 No. All are eligible to apply.
-Priority consideration is given to Native Hawaiian applicants; however, non-Native Hawaiian are eligible and will be considered for this scholarship.
+Priority consideration may be given to applicants with a background in Native Hawaiian cultural, linguistic, or community engagement; however, non-Native Hawaiian are eligible and will be considered for this scholarship.

 Yes.
 We expect many teacher prep program students will enter Chaminade University as a transfer student with previously earned college credits.
 Remedial, technical, vocational or professional coursework is not eligible for transfer.
 Please refer to our transfer guide for more information.